mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 - [Moment.js](https://momentjs.com/)

 :::info
-If you are using another calendar system than the _Gregorian_ one (i.e: _Jalali_ or _Hijri_ calendars)—please refer to the [Support for other calendar systems](/x/react-date-pickers/calendar-systems/) page.
+If you are using a non-Gregorian calendar (such as Jalali or Hijri), please refer to the [Support for other calendar systems](/x/react-date-pickers/calendar-systems/) page.
 :::

 #### Recommended library

-If you are already using one of these libraries in your application—you can keep using it for the Date and Time Pickers as well.
+If you are already using one of the libraries listed above in your application, then you can keep using it with the Date and Time Pickers as well.
 This will avoid bundling two libraries.

-If you are starting a new project without any date manipulation outside of `@mui/x-date-pickers`—consider using `dayjs` which will have the smallest impact on the bundle size of your application.
+If you are starting a new project without any date manipulation outside of `@mui/x-date-pickers`, then we recommend using `dayjs` because it will have the smallest impact on your application's bundle size.

-Here is the weight added to your gzipped bundle size by each of those libraries when used inside the Date and Time Pickers:
+Here is the weight added to your gzipped bundle size by each of these libraries when used inside the Date and Time Pickers:

 | **Library**       | **Gzipped size** |
 | ----------------- | ---------------- |